Are you required to pay fees?

 An application fee of SEK 900 (Swedish kronor) must be paid to University Admissions when applying for a programme or course.
 You pay one application fee per semester, regardless of how many programmes or courses you apply to.
 You must pay the application fee before the deadline, as set by University Admissions in Sweden, in order for your application to be processed and considered.
 More information can be found on the University Admissions in Sweden website:

 Generally, tuition fees at Linköping University are between SEK 80,000 and SEK 136,000 per academic year.
-Specific information can be found on the programme and course webpages (www.liu.se/education).
+Specific information can be found on each programme's webpage.
+You can search and filter through our programmes on the programme and course webpage.

 Tuition fees at Linköping University cover the following benefits: